-While ADHD itself doesn’t necessarily cause problems with processing sensory input, sensory processing disorders are a common co-occurring experience among many people with ADHD.
+While ADHD itself doesn’t cause problems with processing sensory input, sensory processing disorders are a common co-occurring experience among many ADHDers.

 What does overstimulation look like in someone with ADHD?

-When someone with ADHD is overstimulated by their surroundings, they may experience the following:
+When someone with ADHD is overstimulated by their surroundings, they may experience:

 - Angry outbursts